PySimpleSQL/pysimplesql/README.md

         print(f'This event ({event}) is not yet handled.')
 ```

-Lastly, you can rewrite the same and handle the events yourself instead of relying on PySimpleSQL's event mapper
+Lastly, you can rewrite the same and handle the events yourself instead of relying on **pysimplesql**'s event mapper

 ```python
 #!/usr/bin/python3